On a moment problem of analytic functionals of polynomial hypergroups: Polynomial Hypergroups

-Notice that the coefficients are non-negative exactly when $0 \leq r \leq 1/2$ and summed up to get $(1-r)^{m-1}$.
-Thus $\sA$ is a discrete hypergroup for this range of the parameter and completed to a commutative Banach *-algebra relative to the norm $\| \sum_{n \geq 0} a_n h_n\|_1 = \sum_{n \geq 0} |a_n|$.
+Notice that the coefficients are positive (including $0$) exactly when $0 \leq r \leq 1/2$ (this parameter range being assumed in what follows) and summed up to be $(1-r)^{m-1}$.
+Thus $\sA$ is a discrete hypergroup in this range of the parameter and completed to a commutative Banach *-algebra relative to the norm $\| \sum_{n \geq 0} a_n h_n\|_1 = \sum_{n \geq 0} |a_n|$.
 See \cite{Ca} for the original form of $\sA$ and \cite{BH} for more information on (polynomial) hypergroups.
-Let $A$ be the accompanied commutative C*-algebra.
+Let $A$ be the enveloping C*-algebra of this Banach *-algebra (cf.~\cite[Remark 6.1.1]{Mu}): For a $\| \cdot\|_1$-bounded *-representation $\pi$ of $\sA$ on a Hilbert space, the operator norm $\| \pi(a)\|$ gives a C*-seminorm on $a \in \sA$, whence $\| a\| = \sup_\pi \{ \| \pi(a)\|\}$ is a C*-seminorm as well.
+Then $\sN = \{ a \in \sA; \| a\| = 0\}$ is a *-ideal of $\sA$ and $A$ is defined to be the C*-completion of the quotient *-algebra $\sA/\sN$ with respect to the induced C*-norm.